Hoya erythrostemma is one of four Hoyas in the Mindorensis Complex, along with Hoya mindorensis, Hoya elmeri, and Hoya rintzii.

 How to Grow and Care for Hoya erythrostemma

-Light: It is best to keep this plant indoors in bright, indirect sunlight.
+Light: It's best to keep this plant indoors in bright, indirect light.
 Even though it can tolerate lower light levels, it may become weak and leggy if the light is too low, producing fewer leaves and flowers.

 Soil: Well-draining soil that provides excellent aeration and does not hold too much water is most important for growing a healthy plant.

 Temperature: Hoya erythrostemma thrives in hot and humid climates, so keep it away from drafty windows and doorways during the colder months.
-It grows best in USDA Plant Hardiness Zones 11a to 11b, with average minimum winter temperatures ranging from 40 to 50 °F (4.4 to 10 °C).
+It grows best in USDA Plant Hardiness Zones 11a to 11b, with average minimum winter temperatures ranging from 40°F to 50°F (4.4°C to 10°C).

-Fertilizing: While Hoya erythrostemma is not a particularly heavy feeder, it can benefit from high-potassium fertilizer at half strength every two weeks during the growing season.
+Fertilizing: Although Hoya erythrostemma is not a heavy feeder, it can benefit from a high-potassium fertilizer at half strength every two weeks during the growing season.

 Propagation: Although layering is the easiest way to propagate Hoya erythrostemma, using stem cuttings is the most popular method.
 Using leaf cuttings can be more challenging, while starting it from seeds is the simplest but the most time-consuming method.
-For best results, take cuttings only when the plant is actively growing and sow the seeds in spring and summer.
+For best results, take cuttings only when the plant is actively growing.
+Sow seeds in spring and summer.

 Learn more at How to Grow and Care for Hoya.